troumel/swift-project-NewsAPI/Readme-NewsAPI.md

 ## Description

-In this app, I request news articles from newsapi.org and store those in the app with the Realm database platform.
+In this app, I request news articles from newsapi.org and store those in the app, with the Realm database platform.
 I practice the following topics:

 * Conform to MVC
-* Swift Package Manager(Realm, SDWemImage)
+* Swift Package Manager(Realm, SDWebImage)
 * Architecture: data driven approach with mock API
 * Replace mock API, with real web request
 * Parsing JSON